medhatassm/Ekko/Readme.md

 # Ekko Website Template

-In this website I am gonna share everything about my life.
-Books Iam reading, Games Iam Playing, Stories and Events, it is like a portfolio but it something little personal.
+On this website, I am gonna share everything about my life.
+Books I am reading, Games I am Playing, Stories and Events, it is like a portfolio but it is something a little personal.

 > [!tip]
-> This a clone project to practice my skill in CSS & HTML.
+> This a clone project to practice my skills in CSS & HTML.
-> This project will be updated with js when i finish learn it.
+> This project will be updated with js when I finish learning it.

-**I will emplane everything i code it to make this repository as recourse guide to check it later.**
+**I will explain everything I coded to make this repository as a recourse guide to check it later.**

 ## Table of Content
 - [Header](#Header)